MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

 ## Express linearity with Dirac notation

 Another nice feature of Dirac notation is the fact that it is linear.
-That is, consider $\alpha$ and $\beta$ two complex numbers, then we can write
+For example, for two complex numbers $\alpha$ and $\beta$, we can write

 $$ \ket{\psi} \otimes ( \alpha\ket{\phi} + \beta\ket{\chi})= \alpha\gamma \ket{\psi}\ket{\phi} + \beta\ket{\psi}\ket{\chi}.$$